-Much of the book takes place in Czechoslovakia, but Lipizzaner ties to Czech/Slovaks doesn’t end there…
+Much of the book takes place in Czechoslovakia, but Lipizzaner’s ties to Czech/Slovaks doesn’t end there…

 Slovak Veterinarian at Tempel Farms

-Undoubtedly the health, well-being, and prosperity of these horses at Tempel Farms is due to the expert veterinary care by Dr. Ferjenčík.
+Undoubtedly the health, well-being, and prosperity of these horses at Tempel Farms are due to the expert veterinary care by Dr. Ferjenčík.

 Mikuláš Ferjenčík & the Lipizzaners in the United States

-Slovak born Dr. Mikulas Ferjenick bred these horses and was veterinarian to the Lipizzaner horses at Tempel Farms for many years.
-He lived on site and he and his wife Milada would occasionally invite members of the Czechoslovak National Council of America (of which he was chairman of) to watch Lipizzaner performances and attend picnics at the farm.
+Slovak-born Dr. Mikulas Ferjenick bred these horses and was a veterinarian to the Lipizzaner horses at Tempel Farms for many years.
+He lived on-site and he and his wife Milada would occasionally invite members of the Czechoslovak National Council of America (of which he was chairman) to watch Lipizzaner performances and attend picnics at the farm.

 Mikuláš Ferjenčík (5.
 12. 1904, Polomka – 4.
 3. 1988, Littleton, USA) graduated from town school in Polomka.
 In the years 1915 – 1923 he studied at the Real Gymnasium in Rožňava and in the years 1923 – 1928 at the Veterinary College in Brno.
 On June 16, 1928, he was ceremoniously graduated and was awarded the academic title MVDr.